RFC2516/RFC2516.github.io/_posts/2022-12-15-aws-packet-walk-p3.md

 * 1671497092 = 18:44:52 <br/>
 * 1671497092 = 18:44:52 <br/>

-You can use any tool online just google for "unix seconds converter" to convert these to human-readable format.
+You can use any tool online just google for "[unix seconds converter](https://www.google.com/search?q=unix+seconds+converter&sxsrf=ALiCzsZzEcKB5o2rS6qU_z5MVS_pWcNLgg%3A1672152745414&source=hp&ei=qQarY52oFJWoqtsP2a6iiAY&iflsig=AJiK0e8AAAAAY6sUuWYq48Koo5I9WBhtrOP0G9UdXSDo&ved=0ahUKEwjdoJWzhpr8AhUVlGoFHVmXCGEQ4dUDCAo&uact=5&oq=unix+seconds+converter&gs_lcp=Cgdnd3Mtd2l6EAMyBQgAEIAEMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBQgAEIYDMgUIABCGAzoRCC4QgwEQxwEQsQMQ0QMQgAQ6CwgAEIAEELEDEIMBOhEILhCABBCxAxCDARDHARDRAzoICAAQgAQQsQM6BQguEIAEOg4ILhCABBCxAxDHARDRAzoICC4QgAQQ1AI6CAguEIAEELEDOggILhDUAhCABDoNCAAQFhAeEA8Q8QQQCjoICAAQFhAeEA9QAFiEFGDRFGgAcAB4AIABSogB7QiSAQIyMpgBAKABAQ&sclient=gws-wiz)" to convert these to human-readable format.
 Just like I did above.
-This proves that the VPC Flow Logs are not real-time.
+This proves that the [VPC Flow Logs are not real-time](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#:~:text=Flow%20logs%20do%20not%20capture%20real%2Dtime).
 Next let's copy the order of the ENI column out:

 * eni-02632fc1186f1e023 = VPC-A-ATTACH-1b <br/>
 * eni-0092f8e2d29917a4c = HOST-B  <br/>
 * eni-0092f8e2d29917a4c = HOST-B <br/>
+* eni-09cd3bddbd4bb7b1b = VPC-B-ATTACH-1b
+* eni-05888d6f1ed0595bb = VPC-B-ATTACH-1a <br/>
 * eni-062a260949710dda8 = VPC-A-ATTACH-1a <br/>
 * eni-084d826e4b1e0e190 = HOST-A <br/>
 * eni-084d826e4b1e0e190 = HOST-A <br/>
-* eni-05888d6f1ed0595bb = VPC-B-ATTACH-1a <br/>

 The order of these ENIs makes no sense from a routing perspective, but can be used to confirm that the packet was indeed received on that ENI.
 So let's confirm our Forward and Return path with the information above.